mchmarny/custom-cloud-workstation-image/README.md

 open https://console.cloud.google.com/workstations/configurations?project=$PROJECT_ID
 ```

+## schedule

+Vulnerabilities found in the image created by this pipeline will not not have a fix when you initially create this pipeline.
+If necessary, update the versions defined in the Dockerfile to the one where that vulnerability is fixed.
+To benefit however from upstream updates, you will have to setup a cron job that will rebuild the image on schedule.

+To start, define manual trigger:

+> WIP: work on this section is still cont complete.
+In the mean time, bump up the version in [version](./version) file and create new tag to trigger new build.

 ## disclaimer

 This is my personal project and it does not represent my employer.
 While I do my best to ensure that everything works, I take no responsibility for issues caused by this code.